Gender impact assessments

 For local councils, the governing body as defined in the Act is comprised of the Mayor and Councillors.
 We acknowledge that councils do not have control over the gender composition of the group of Councillors, as they are democratically elected.

-As the governing body, Councillors must be consulted in the development of councils’ Gender Equality Action Plans.
+The elected council are the governing body for local councils, and therefore must be consulted in the development of councils’ Gender Equality Action Plans.
 Councillors are not required to formally adopt or endorse the Gender Equality Action Plan.

 Universities already collect a broad range of gender equality data in order to meet their (WGEA) requirements.
 Much of this data can be used to complete a workplace gender audit under the Gender Equality Act.
 However, some of the specific data measures required under each Act will be different.